-An eclectic musician, he begins his career as a composer after the success at international composition competitons such Bulgarian Choir Union in Sofia in 2009, selection for the Academy of Biennale di Venezia in 2007, “Euritmia” International Composition Competition in 2007, Corale Universitaria di Torino in 2006.
-As a composer he took part to important seasons and festivals like the 64th Season of Pomeriggi Musicali di Milano and Musica Viva Festival in Belem, Portugal.
+An eclectic musician, he began his career as a composer after success at international composition competitions such Bulgarian Choir Union in Sofia in 2009, selection for the Academy of Biennale di Venezia in 2007, “Euritmia” International Composition Competition in 2007, Corale Universitaria di Torino in 2006.
+As a composer, he took part in important seasons and festivals like the 64th Season of Pomeriggi Musicali di Milano and Musica Viva Festival in Belem, Portugal.

 As a conductor he has recently gained an international reputation thanks to his Warner Classics CD with I Solisti della Scala, praised with words such as: “imposing performance” (Enrico Girardi, il Corriere della Sera), “highest standards of intonation and blend” and “beautifully lyrical and detailed” (Remy Franck, Pizzicato), “Fabulous” (Colin Clarke, Fanfare), “sharp and accurate” (Angelo Foletto, La Repubblica).

-He collaborates with several orchestras and ensembles in Europe, USA, Russia and Asia, such as I Solisti del Teatro alla Scala di Milano, Nice Philharmonic Orchestra, “ERT” Greek National Radio Television Orchestra, Budapest Symphoy Orchestra MÁV, Thessaloniki Symphony Orchestra, Orchestra Sinfonica di Sanremo, The Soloists Of Russia Chamber Orchestra, Korea Soloists Orchestra, Argento Ensemble New York, Koszalin Philharmonic Orchestra, Khabarovsk Symphony Orchestra etc.
+He collaborates with several orchestras and ensembles in Europe, USA, Russia, and Asia, such as I Solisti del Teatro alla Scala di Milano, Nice Philharmonic Orchestra, “ERT” Greek National Radio Television Orchestra, Budapest Symphony Orchestra MÁV, Thessaloniki Symphony Orchestra, Orchestra Sinfonica di Sanremo, The Soloists Of Russia Chamber Orchestra, Korea Soloists Orchestra, Argento Ensemble New York, Koszalin Philharmonic Orchestra, Khabarovsk Symphony Orchestra etc.

 Andrea has conducted in venues such as Carnegie Hall in New York, Seul Art Center in Seul, Teatro Petruzzelli in Bari, Sala Verdi in Milan.